matalina/tag-tally-docs/mechanics/tags.md

 ## Tags

-Tags are the basis of all descriptive sentences in Story Mode.
+Tags are the basis of all descriptive sentences in Tag & Tally.
 Tags should always ease or hinder one or more actions.

 Tags can be used with justification to ease any task.
 But there is a limit to how many tags you can apply to any given task.
 This is know as the Task Threshold.